tytzM17/Lokian.eth/README.md

 - Breed then mint, pinJson, payable (mvp) 11/21/2021

 Ongoing
-- Combine game and nft contracts, e.g. createMon and breedMon funcs will be private on nft contract.
-    Other states like totalMons will be migrated too.
-In nftContract.mintPayable there will be breedMon method inside or in nftContract.mintBatchPayable there will be createMons method inside.
-Or createMon method in game contract should have some kind of a guard.
-This is to prevent unauthorized creation and breeding of mons (mvp)
+- Create and Breed mon are payable (free pack not payable, above free pack and non nft for intermediate and advance payable are payable like 0.05 and 0.10),
+- Dialog to mint nft (if yes, mint is payable too)

+- Create meme coin with future utility (1-10 trillion?, feature)
-- fight wins, pay with gas/native to set on-chain record (feature)
+- fight wins (earn meme coin?), pay with meme coin? to set on-chain record e.g. name or address, wins 120 loss 2, rank no. 1 (feature)

 - Set frontend in pinata or ipfs, use bit.ly(shorten url) atm (mvp)
-- Deploy and test to rinkeby or moonbase alpha testnets (mvp)
+- Deploy and test to rinkeby or evm-compatible testnets (mvp)
-- Deploy to eth or moonriver mainnets (mvp)
+- Deploy to eth or evm-compatible mainnets (mvp)

 - Create landing page in ipfs, buy domain name($1-5), tg ann, twitr page
 - Submit to dappradar, IGOs, state of the dapps, etc

-- Create meme coin with future utility (10 trillion?, feature)

 Roadmap
 - October 2021, Development and Tests..ok
 - November 2021, Test and deploy to testnet
-- December 2021, Deploy to mainnet, Initial PvP metaVerse
+- December 2021, Deploy to mainnet
-- January 2022, PvP metaVerse test/deploy
+- January 2022, Initial PvP development
-- February 2022, Moba metaVerse
+- February 2022, Initial Moba development